OpenCTI-Platform/opencti/README.md

 ### API reference

-To learn about the methods available for executing queries and retrieving their answers using the OpenCTI Python client, refer to [the client API Reference](http://xxxxx).
+To learn about the methods available for executing queries and retrieving their answers, refer to [the client API Reference](http://xxxxx).

 ## About